-Convention Description

-Key+Key Used to show that you must hold down the first key while pressing the second key.
-For example, Ctrl+S means hold down the Ctrl key while you press S. If toolbar buttons are available, they are displayed in the margin next to the step in which you can use them.
-Other shortcuts are noted as tips.
-(Shortcut, or accelerator, keys are displayed next to their respective menu choices in the applications themselves.)
+If toolbar buttons are available, they are displayed in the margin next to the step in which you can use them. other shortcuts are noted as tips.
+Also, shortcut (accelerator) keys are displayed on application menus next to their respective options.

-Toolbar buttons